tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 Assertions: (1) No parsing/normalising/comparing If-Match; (2) No construction of precondition problem bodies.
 AC-Ref: 6.1.19; EARS: U18.

-7.1.20 Stable problem+json mapping for preconditions
+7.1.20 Stable Problem+JSON mapping for preconditions (centralized)
-Purpose: Centralised mapping from guard.
-Test Data: Guard error mapping + one answers route (409/428) and one documents route (412/428).
-Mocking: None.
-Assertions: (1) Missing If-Match → 428 with code=PRE_IF_MATCH_MISSING; (2) Mismatch → route’s historic status (409 answers / 412 documents) with code=PRE_IF_MATCH_ETAG_MISMATCH; (3) Shapes invariant.
-AC-Ref: 6.1.20; EARS: E8, E9.
+- Purpose: Verify precondition code/status mapping is centralized and consumed by the guard (no hardcoding in guard).
+- Test Data: Static inspection of source modules.
+- Mocking: None (static import + AST).
+- Assertions:
+    - app/config/error_mapping.py exists and is importable.
+    - PRECONDITION_ERROR_MAP is a dict with keys: missing, mismatch_answers, mismatch_documents.
+    - Values match:
+    - missing: code=PRE_IF_MATCH_MISSING, status=428
+    - mismatch_answers: code=PRE_IF_MATCH_ETAG_MISMATCH, status=409
+    - mismatch_documents: code=PRE_IF_MATCH_ETAG_MISMATCH, status=412
+- app/guards/precondition.py imports PRECONDITION_ERROR_MAP from app.config.error_mapping.
+- Optional negative check: guard does not hardcode these codes/statuses in problem construction (it should use the mapping).

 7.1.21 OpenAPI declares If-Match as required on write routes
 Purpose: Contract visibility in spec.